 Favorite food + recipe

 Hungarian Goulash is a soup or stew of meat and vegetables, seasoned with paprika and other spices.
-Originating from the medieval Kingdom of Hungary, goulash is also a popular meal in Central Europe, Scandinavia and Southern Europe.
-This version is shared by our local Hungarian tour operator co-owner, Sophie!
+Originating from the medieval Kingdom of Hungary, goulash is also a popular meal in Central Europe, Scandinavia, and Southern Europe.
+This version was shared by our local Hungarian tour operator co-owner, Sophie!